deleSerna/deleSerna.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 kubectl describe services serviceName
 ```
 I decided to store the elastic search indices into a local directory outside the machine.
 Therfore deployed elasticsearch as
-*StatefulSet*.
+*StatefulSet*[2].
 To mount a local directory into a pod in minikube (version - v1.9.2), you have to mount that local directory into minikube then use minikube mounted path in [hostpath][host-path].
 [host-path]: https://minikube.sigs.k8s.io/docs/handbook/mount/
 ```
 minikube mount ~/esData:/indexdata